Yandex Cloud

 Command specifics:

-• You can get the cluster name with the list of clusters in the folder.
+• You can get the cluster name from the list of clusters in your folder.

-• Possible type values: mongod, mongos, mongocfg, or mongoinfra.
+• Possible type values are mongod, mongos, mongocfg, and mongoinfra.
 The host type depends on the sharding type.

-• In the zone-id parameter, specify the target availability zone for your hosts.
+• In the zone-id argument, provide the target availability zone for your hosts.

-1. Add a host manifest to the Terraform configuration file describing your infrastructure:
+1. Add the host manifest to the Terraform configuration file describing your infrastructure:

 resource "yandex_mdb_mongodb_cluster" "<cluster_name>" {